-Design timetables in such a manner that they:
+Design timetables in a manner that:

-- · have timing points and accurate running times to avoid early or excessively late running - support seamless transfers between different services - to the extent that is practical, run at a consistent interval (e.g. 10 minutes past the hour) - allow sufficient, but not excessive, layover between trips so that: - there is sufficient recovery time between trips to ensure recovery from late running - drivers have sufficient breaks to meet Employment Relations Act requirements - dwell time outside residential properties is minimised - · the timetable represents value for money.
+- Have timing points and accurate running times to avoid early or excessively late running - Support seamless transfers between different services - To the extent that is practical, run at a consistent interval (e.g. 10 minutes past the hour) - Allow sufficient, but not excessive, layover between trips so that: - There is sufficient recovery time between trips to ensure recovery from late running - Drivers have sufficient breaks to meet Employment Relations Act requirements - Minimises dwell time outside residential properties - The timetable represents value for money.